Activation Steering vs. Finetuning: How Different Are They Really?

 where $x$ is the input of the model.

 The two steerings we will be comparing are a post-MLP steer, that only depends on the outputs of the GLU, and a post-block steer, which steers the model after the skip-connection is added back into the model (which for this model, will just be another steer at the very end that depends on the original model outputs).
-Let’s remind outselves of the structure of the GLU/MLP:
+Let’s remind ourselves of the structure of the GLU/MLP:

 \[y_{\mathrm{GLU}}(h) = W_d(\sigma(W_g h) \odot W_u h)\]

 Consider the (fairly extreme) case where $W_d = 0$.
-In this situation, the GLU will be identically 0, so any input-dependant steering $\delta y_{MLP}$ will be a fixed vector.
+In this situation, the GLU will be identically 0, so any input-dependent steering $\Delta y_{MLP}$ will be a fixed vector.
 Compare this to the post-block steering which can still depend on $h + \mathrm{Attn}(h)$.
-This also will extend to cases where $W_d$ is not full-rank, where the output of the steering cannot depend on the directions in the null-space, while post-block steering can.
+This also will extend to cases where $W_d$ is not full-rank, where the output of the steering cannot depend on the directions in the null-space, since the only contributions of a pre-MLP steer in the directions perpendicular to $\text{col}(W_d)$ will be a fixed-vector, while post-MLP steering does not have this restriction.

 This tells us:

 Is it the case that post-block steering always can do what post-MLP steering can do?
 Unfortunately, no, not always.
-After adding back the skip-connection, it isn’t necessarially true that this is invertible so that the skip-connection and GLU terms can be distinguished; their subspaces might overlap with each other.
+After adding back the skip-connection, it isn’t necessarily true that this is invertible so that the skip-connection and GLU terms can be distinguished; their subspaces might overlap with each other.
 In the situation when this isn’t true, we can match post-MLP steering perfectly.

 To gain some intuition, let’s restrict ourselves to the linear case, where post-MLP steering is a steering in the style of ReFT.
 Now, to assure invertibility, assume that the subspace spanned by the skip-connection and the subspace spanned by the MLP outputs have trivial intersection.
 That is to say that there is a projection map $P$ such that